CASantillano/Event-Ticketing-System/README.md

 ---
 ### Overview:
-This project is an event ticketing system........
+This project is an event ticketing system, that is a RESTful backend application using Spring Boot and PostgreSQL.
+It is a practical implementation of common backend practices, such as returning proper HTTP status codes and using @Transactional to avoid any potential idempotency issues.
+This project utilizes a three-layer architecture and handles relationships between organizers, venues, events, and attendees.

 ---